 Another way to build trust is an explicit system of accountability.

-While conversations about accountability can be uncomfortable, clear and mutually agreeable contracts/goals ultimately make people feel more comfortable and build trust because everyone knows what to expect.
+While conversations about accountability can be uncomfortable, clear and mutually agreeable contracts/goals ultimately make people feel more comfortable and build trust because everyone knows what to expect. - Be trusting.

 Interestingly one of the best ways to get trust is to give it.